The 17 greatest songs based on books

 Based On: Douglas Adams – So Long, And Thanks For All The Fish (1984)

 At this stage, we probably should have stopped being surprised by the range of sources from which A Perfect Circle seem able to draw influence.
-Regardless, this cracker from latest album Eat The Elephant, based on Douglas Adams’ classic, classically British sci-fi comedy novel-turned-radio-play still caused a few raised eyebrows.
+Regardless, this cracker from Eat The Elephant, based on Douglas Adams’ classic, classically British sci-fi comedy novel-turned-radio-play still caused a few raised eyebrows.
 (That title is the message left by the dolphins as they departed Earth just before it was demolished to make way for the hyperspace bypass, in case you didn’t know.)
-It might be one of the more upbeat-sounding songs on the LP, but the lyrics (‘Signal the final curtain-call, in all its atomic pageantry…’) are loaded with a whimsical yet sardonic sense of darkness.
-Main songwriter Billy Howerdel has commented on it being inspired by grief and cold realisation at the recent loss of so many musical heroes in such a short space of time.
+It might be one of the more upbeat-sounding songs on the LP, but the lyrics (‘Signal the final curtain call, in all its atomic pageantry…’) are loaded with a whimsical yet sardonic sense of darkness.
+Main songwriter Billy Howerdel has commented on it being inspired by grief and cold realisation at the loss of so many musical heroes in such a short space of time.
 He certainly found a creative way of expressing that sentiment…

 Ice Nine Kills – Hell In The Hallways (2016)

-Based On: Stephen King – Carrie (1974)
+Based on: Stephen King – Carrie (1974)

 Stephen King’s debut novel is a dark masterpiece, painfully chronicling the petty politics of high school, teenage social-anxiety – and the potential pitfalls of off-the-chart telekinetic ability on Prom Night.
 Unsurprisingly, the tale fits perfectly with the moodily tortured sound of Boston metalcore crew Ice Nine Kills.
 Lighting up 2015’s Every Trick In The Book, Hell In The Hallways wears its influence on its pigs-blood-soaked sleeve: from lurid lyricism (‘But they can’t hold back the certain wrath of a pissed off prom queen psychopath!’) to the point-blank modernisation of that music video.
 Bloody powerful stuff.